redhat-best-practices-for-k8s/test-network-function/README.md

 3) That CNF pod namespace is not 'default' and does not begin with 'openshift-'.
 4) That CNF pod uses a ServiceAccount that does not have ClusterRoleBindings and does not have RoleBinding in other namespaces.
 5) That deployments in CNF namespace create new replicas successfully when needed.
+6) Print a warning if a pod spec specifies nodeSelector/nodeAffinity.
+7) Print a warning if a pod's terminationGracePeriod is set to 30s(the default in Openshift)

 To test `Default` network connectivity, a [test partner pod](https://github.com/test-network-function/cnf-certification-test-partner) is installed on the network.
 The test partner pod is used as a known point when testing network connectivity of test target pods,